-Notes to the Financial Statements
+Notes to the Financial Statements for the year ended 31 March 2025

-General information
+1. General information

 London LGPS CIV Limited is a private company limited by shares and is incorporated and domiciled in England and Wales.
 The address of its registered office is 4th Floor, 22 Lavington Street, London, SE1 ONZ and Registered Number: 09136445.
 Authorised and regulated by the Financial Conduct Authority No. 710618.